CS2031-DBP/proyecto-web-mure/README.md

 ### Authentication and Users 🔒

 Handles user authentication and management through services that communicate with the backend to validate credentials, create new accounts, and retrieve information about the current user or other users.
-Additionally, users can update their personal information such as name, email, and profile picture.
+Additionally, users can update their personal information such as name, email, and profile picture through the "Edit" or "Change Credentials" pages.

 ### Music and Artists 🎤🎵